gamache/fuzzyurl.rb/README.md

 ## Documentation

-For more information, see the class documentation for URLMask.
+For more information, see the class documentation for FuzzyURL.

 ## Authorship and License

-URLMask is copyright 2014, Pete Gamache, [mailto:pete@gamache.org](pete@gamache.org).
+FuzzyURL is copyright 2014, Pete Gamache, [mailto:pete@gamache.org](pete@gamache.org).

-URLMask is released under the MIT license.
+FuzzyURL is released under the MIT license.
 See LICENSE.txt.